 - Stakeholder engagement – how to ensure that maritime economic development is transparent and inclusive enough?

-This conference aims to provide a forum for discussion and exchange, offering concrete examples and guidelines on how to apply MSP as a tool to accommodate sustainable maritime economic development.
-It will build on a Technical Study which aims to:
+This conference provided a forum for discussion and exchange, and offerred concrete examples and guidelines on how to apply MSP as a tool to accommodate sustainable maritime economic development.
+Conference discussions will add to a Technical Study which aims to:

 - Assess future spatial needs of a wide range of maritime sectors;